nikhil-x-gupta/visual-ai/register/README.md

 ## Instructions to `Register` an edge device node to detect objects in a video stream

   These instructions will guide you through the steps to register an edge node to detect objects in a video stream using one of the frameworks.
-  - MVI
   - TensorFlow Lite
   - PyTorch
+  - MVI Edge
   - OpenVINO

 ### Pre-requisite
-  - API-KEY from the IEAM mgmt hub admin to register the edge node.
+  - API-Key from the IEAM mgmt hub admin to register the edge node.
+Also one extra APi-Key for MMS to work with IEAM mgmt hub.
+Just a good practice.
   - Services, policies and patterns already built and published into IEAM mgmt hub.
 See `publish` directory.
   - An Intel NUC or Desktop (x86, amd64) or Raspberry PI4 (arm32) You may use a video file or RTSP stream or USB camera.
 Using video file can be sometimes tricky based on file formats etc, I have found using an USB camera working the best.